 Clairton Coke Plant

-On May 25, 2017, Migliaccio & Rathod LLP, along with co-counsel, brought the first-filed class action lawsuit against U.S. Steel on behalf of Cheryl Hurt and others similarly situated alleging that U.S. Steel’s operations of the Clairton Coke Works Plant in Clairton, Pennsylvania resulted in the release of toxic and hazardous materials, including contaminants, noise, odors, vapors and fume.
+On May 25, 2017, Migliaccio & Rathod LLP’s environmental lawyers in DC, along with co-counsel, brought the first-filed class action lawsuit on environmental law against U.S. Steel on behalf of Cheryl Hurt and others similarly situated alleging that U.S. Steel’s operations of the Clairton Coke Works Plant in Clairton, Pennsylvania resulted in the release of toxic and hazardous materials, including contaminants, noise, odors, vapors, and fume.
 The plaintiffs alleged that the Coke Works was a blight on plaintiffs’ and the class members’ community, and deprived plaintiffs and the class Members of their free use and enjoyment of their property.
 M&R, along with co-counsel, conducted a significant investigation prior to and during the course of this litigation.
 Ms. Hurt subsequently joined a related litigation brought by additional counsel for the same nuisance conditions.
 We are pleased to note that the related litigation settled in March of 2020, with U.S. Steel agreeing to pay $2,000,000 into a settlement fund for the benefit and advantage of all settlement class members.
 U.S. Steel further agreed spend at least $6,500,000 on environmental improvement measures within one year to address plant emissions and reduce the potential for odor.